Emiliano Sanchez: International career

 Sanchez has represented Italy at the Speedway World Cup three times.
-In the 2003 Speedway World Cup Italy finished 4th out of five teams in the first qualifying round in Daugavpils, Latvia.
+In the 2003 Speedway World Cup Italy, he finished fourth out of five teams in the first qualifying round in Daugavpils, Latvia.
 Sanchez scored twelve points.
-In the 2004 he led the Italians with 12 points in the first qualifying round held at Lonigo in Italy, as they finished in first place and qualified for the semi-finals.
+In the 2004, he led the Italians with 12 points in the first qualifying round held at Lonigo in Italy, as they finished in first place and qualified for the semi-finals.
 Italy finished last in the second semi-final held at Eastbourne, England, with Sanchez again topping the Italians scoring with six points.

 Sanchez rode again for Italy in the 2005 Speedway World Cup when they finished last in the second qualifying round held at Terenzano in Italy.
 Sanchez again led the Italians with six points.
 He also rode for Italy in the 2005 European Pairs Speedway Championship final held in Gdańsk with the Italians finishing sixth out of seven teams and Sanchez scored six points.